 General guidelines for your new client intake form

-While the questions you include in your client intake form may vary, when creating your own form, make sure that:
+While the questions you include in your client intake form may vary, when creating your own form, make sure to follow these steps:

-- Your form is easy, short, to the point, and straightforward to fill in.
+Your form should be easy, short, to the point, and straightforward to fill in.
 Anything that is complicated or takes too long will put your prospective or new clients off.
-This means they’ll either delay completing the form or leave blanks.
-And this, in turn, may mean that the information you collect isn’t sufficient for you to provide your service.
+This means they'll either delay completing the form or leave blanks.
+And this, in turn, may mean that the information you collect isn't sufficient for you to provide your service.

-- Your form is user-friendly.
-When designing your client intake form, don’t just think about what you need.
+Your form must be user-friendly.
+When designing your client intake form, don't just think about what you need.
 Think about the user experience too!
-If your form isn’t user-friendly, what kind of impression will your clients get about working with you?
+If your form isn't user-friendly, what kind of impression will your clients get about working with you?
 If at all possible, consider using a paperless, digital form to make things easier for your clients.

-If you require confidential information in order to provide your services (including health records or sexual preferences, for example) always ensure you remain compliant with any applicable privacy laws or regulations.
+If you require confidential information in order to provide your services (including health records, insurance details, or sexual preferences, for example), always ensure you remain compliant with any applicable privacy laws or regulations.
 As a business, you have a responsibility towards your clients or prospective clients to process and store any data you collect safely.